g-wenzel/mail-to-dokuwiki/README.md

 # Mail to Dokuwiki

-Mail to Dokuwiki is a PHP script that creates a new Dokuwiki page from matching emails.
+Mail to Dokuwiki is a Dokuwiki action plugin that creates a new wiki page from matching emails.
 It is ispired by https://github.com/kelvinq/mail-to-dokuwiki with some code from https://www.dokuwiki.org/tips:mail2page and https://www.dokuwiki.org/plugin:clearhistory.
 The aim is to create an archive of circular emails inside an organization.

-The following changes were made:
-* features removed that I do not need (Confirmation Email, Downloading URLS from subject line)
-* removed php-readability as it did not process html from Emails properly
-* switched to a more recent pandoc-wrapper for PHP
-* All emails (not only unread emails) will be pulled from an IMAP-Mailbox and a Dokuwiki-page with their text content and attachments will be created.
+* All emails (not only unread emails) will be pulled from an IMAP-Mailbox and a wiki-page with their text content and attachments will be created.
 * The email subject is prefixed with the date to create a chronologic email-archive.
 * The headline shows also date and sender of the email.
 * The emails are deleted after processing.
-* Only emails from a domain specified in the .env file are processed.
+* Only emails from a domain specified in the config menu are processed.
 Other Emails are deleted.
-* Only attachments of MIME-types specified in path_to_dokuwiki/conf/mime.conf  are allowed.
+* Only attachments of MIME-types specified in path_to_dokuwiki/conf/mime.conf  are allowed (application/octet-stream is not allowed).
-* Use Dokuwiki's own functions for creating pages and saving media.
-This results in proper meta-file creation and correct read/write-persmissions.

 You will need to specify an IMAP email box for the script to check.